Project Phase Understanding its Nuances

 Generally, Project Managers use the project lifecycle mentioned above to communicate project progress.
 It is especially used with those who are less familiar with the details of the project.

 As a matter of fact, phases in the life cycle should never be confused with the process groups.
-That’s because, processes in a process group consist of activities that may be performed and recur with in each phase of a project or as well as project as a whole.
+That's because processes in a process group consist of activities that may be performed and recur within each phase of a project or as well as the project as a whole.
 In fact, it is possible that all process groups could be conducted within a phase.

 Another key point to note is that process groups are independent of project phases.
 Basically, a project phase emphasizes processes from a particular project management process group.
 Although, it is likely that most or all processes will be executed in some form in each phase.